Jesse1211/ECS-189L/ProjectDocumetation.md

 - GitHub:
   - I decided to use GitHub because [Issue](https://docs.github.com/en/issues/tracking-your-work-with-issues/about-issues), [Branch & Merging](https://www.varonis.com/blog/git-branching), [Project](https://docs.github.com/en/issues/planning-and-tracking-with-projects/learning-about-projects/about-projects) are very robust features as an environment to keep track of progress and deployment.
   - I pushed all important files into this Repo, such as `ProgressReport`, `Proposal`, and `README`. `README` is to provide teammates basic knowledge of Github.
   - I created over 50 issues by dividing each goal into small tasks.
-I open branches if the task takes a long time to implement to ensure the progress works in multi-thread.
+And opened & merged 26 branches, branches are used if the task takes a long time to implement to ensure the progress works in multi-thread.
   - I created a [Project](https://github.com/users/Jesse1211/projects/1) in Github, which connects to the current repository.
 It provides Overall tasks, tasks sorted by Assignee in Table layout, and progress status view in Board layout.
 Since the project connects to the repository, we could put `Todo`, `In Progress`, and `Completed` statuses on each issue to provide issue status visually and positive feedback when completed.
   - The tricky point is Merging because Unity scenes are not reading-friendly.
 I tried to assign each branch works on different scenes, but the problem was inevitable.
 Therefore, I need the assignees accompany when merging the branching to avoid losing anything important.
 If something is wrong, we will look commitment history and get the old version of the scene, and update the references by hand.